What a physical therapist can do for you

 Physical therapists (PTs) are highly-educated, licensed health care professionals who can help patients reduce pain and improve or restore mobility.
 Physical therapists can teach patients how to prevent or manage their condition so that they will achieve long-term health benefits.
 PTs examine each individual and develop a plan, using treatment techniques to promote the ability to move, reduce pain, restore function, and prevent disability.
 In addition, PTs work with individuals to prevent the loss of mobility before it occurs by developing fitness- and wellness-oriented programs for healthier and more active lifestyles.

 Physical therapists provide care for people in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings, and nursing homes.
 State licensure is required in each state in which a physical therapist practices.

-Therapists here are experts in motion, exercise and restoring function, but they also utilize a combination of manual skills that facilitate healing from the “inside out”, encouraging the body’s own innate wisdom in their rehabilitation.
+We have the unique combination in an outpatient setting of combining physical and occupational therapy, offering a creative and holistic approach to healing.
+Therapists here are experts in motion, exercise and restoring function, and they also utilize a combination of manual skills that facilitate healing from the “inside-out”, encouraging the body’s own innate wisdom in their rehabilitation.